Multicultural Center

 Email: ck-anderson2@wiu.edu

-My name is Camron Anderson, and I am a 2nd-year graduate student in the RPTA program here.
-I enjoy being able to connect with people through the MCC while also building my own interpersonal skills for my field of study and exploring new things and points of view.
+Camron is a 2nd-year graduate student in the RPTA program at WIU.
+He enjoys being able to connect with people through the Multicultural Center while also building his interpersonal skills for his field of study, and exploring new things and points of view.

 Pronouns | He, Him, His